-Indoor cats vs. outdoor cats is a constant debate for pet owners.
+Indoor cats vs. outdoor cats is a source of constant debate for pet owners.
 Is it cruel to make a feline live inside permanently?
 Do the risks of letting cats wander outside outweigh the benefits?
-Every cat owner thinks carefully about these questions.
+Every cat owner thinks carefully about these questions before making a decision.

 There are pros and cons to keeping your cat inside permanently.
 On the one hand, they’re likely to live longer.
 On the other, they may struggle with blunting certain instincts.
 Creating a stimulating environment is essential.
 This guide explains how to ensure your indoor cat is contented.

 - 1 My Indoor Cat Wants to Go Outside

 - 2 Advantages of Keeping a Cats Indoors Permanently